Online Algorithms for Factorization-Based Structure from Motion: Experiments

 With even a small number of sparse outliers, SAGE is unable to find the correct 3D model.
 RSAGE handles the sparse outliers much better, with the 3D RMSE decaying gradually as the proportion of sparse outliers increases.
 For SFM problems containing sparse outliers, RSAGE can therefore be used to find an accurate 3D model.

-\tocheck{We note that there are many batch approaches designed specifically for robust matrix factorization in the presence of sparse outliers \cite{eriksson2010efficient,zheng2012practical,strelow2012general}.
-The purpose here is only to note that robustness can be added to our own model, in a straightfoward way.
-We leave a thorough comparison to robust batch methods to other papers with a focus on robust approaches.
-Since we have found RSAGE to be much slower than SAGE, real-time performance demands may require us to to adjust point tracking so that only high-quality tracks are used, and run SAGE (rather than RSAGE) on this reduced data set.}
+We note that there are many batch approaches designed specifically for robust matrix factorization in the presence of sparse outliers \cite{eriksson2010efficient,zheng2012practical,strelow2012general}.
+The purpose here is only to note that robustness can be added to our own model in a straightforward way.
+We leave a thorough comparison to robust batch methods as future work.
+Since we have found RSAGE to be much slower than SAGE, real-time performance demands may require us to to adjust point tracking so that only high-quality tracks are used, and run SAGE (rather than RSAGE) on this reduced data set.